• About

 They were eventually contained by a large barrier of police and stewards, and their anger turned to delight and disbelief when the penalty was saved.

-The Senegal team had initially been riled by the referee’s decision to disallow for a foul a goal they scored in the second added minute when Abdoulaye Seck headed off the post at a corner, and Ismaila Sarr nodded in the rebound.
+The Senegal team had initially been riled by the referee’s decision to disallow a goal they scored in the second added minute for a foul when Abdoulaye Seck headed off the post at a corner, and Ismaila Sarr nodded in the rebound.

 After Diaz’s penalty miss, however, it felt almost inevitable that a galvanised Senegal would go on to score, and they did so in the fourth minute of extra time to stun the home fans in the crowd of 66,526 at the Prince Moulay Abdellah Stadium.